neerajnj10/twitter-analysis-with-Storm-R-/project.md

-##this is the code for the project in simple markdown
+#this is the code for the project in simple markdown
+streaming framework for analyzing tweets for a given topic

+We will:

+1. Keep track and visualize (with a wordcloud) common terms associated with the topic.
+2. Classify and visualize the polarity (positive/negative/neutral) of tweets and visual common words in each class.
+3. Keep track of the proportion of positive tweets as time goes on.
+4. Keep track of median values for number of unique words in the arriving tweets over a given time period.
+5. Visualize and report the rate of tweets in a given time frame.

 ```{r install.packages, eval = FALSE}